-In order to better understand and characterize SF mechanisms in such galaxies, it is necessary to probe the interstellar medium (ISM) phase where SF takes place, namely their molecular gas.
-Unresolved detections of CO(1-0) in 46 SSGs with IRAM 30~m telescope point towards high molecular gas mass fractions ($\log\fmol = \log(\MH2$/\M*)$=-1.36 \pm 0.02$), and slightly higher molecular depletion times ($\log\tdep = \log(\MH2$/SFR) $=9.3\pm0.03$) than the lower mass spirals located on the Star-Forming Main Sequence \citep[SFMS, $\log\tdep =9.00\pm0.02$][L23 henceforth]{Lisenfeld23}.
-To study the molecular gas morphology, dynamics and properties more in depth, we built a sample of 19 targets, distributed in two sub-samples, 6 SSGs from OGC and 13 baryon-rich, slightly less massive nearby spirals chosen from \citet{Posti19} and \citet{DiTeodoro23}, and observed them in CO(1-0) with the Institut de Radioastronomie Millimétrique (IRAM) \textit{Northern Extended Millimetre Array} (NOEMA) interferometer to map the cold gas reservoir for the first time (Cologni et al. in prep.).
-NOEMA is the leading radio-interferometer in the northern hemisphere, with recently upgraded receivers, and the most suited to survey CO emission in our sample of northern targets.
-These new interferometric data give us access to the cold gas dynamics, allowing us to explore rotational velocities, and disk stability.
+To better understand and characterize SF mechanisms in such galaxies, it is necessary to probe the interstellar medium (ISM) phase where SF takes place, namely their molecular gas.
+Unresolved detections of CO(1-0) in 46 SSGs with IRAM 30~m telescope point toward high molecular gas mass fractions ($\log\fmol = \log(\MH2$/\M*)$=-1.36 \pm 0.02$) and slightly higher molecular depletion times ($\log\tdep = \log(\MH2$/SFR) $=9.3\pm0.03$) than the lower-mass spirals located on the star-forming main sequence \citep[SFMS, $\log\tdep =9.00\pm0.02$][L23 henceforth]{Lisenfeld23}.
+To study the molecular gas morphology, dynamics, and properties more in depth, we built a sample of 19 targets distributed in two subsamples -- six SSGs from OGC and 13 baryon-rich, slightly less massive nearby spirals chosen from \citet{Posti19} and \citet{DiTeodoro23} -- and observed them in CO(1-0) with the Institut de Radioastronomie Millimétrique (IRAM) \textit{Northern Extended Millimetre Array} (NOEMA) interferometer to map the cold gas reservoir for the first time (Cologni et al. in prep.).
+NOEMA is the leading radio interferometer in the northern hemisphere, with recently upgraded receivers, and the most suited to survey CO emission in our sample of northern targets.
+These new interferometric data give us access to the cold gas dynamics, allowing us to explore rotational velocities and disk stability.

 One key question is to investigate whether SSGs behave like SFMS standard spirals or if they obey different scaling laws.
-With this study, we aim at mapping the molecular gas and investigating the resolved star-forming properties ($\fmol$ and $\tdep$) of these extreme objects in a resolved manner and obtaining more detailed insight of the physics of star formation taking place.
-For this purpose, we developed a method to model the spectral energy distributions (SED) of subregions in the disk using the panchromatic SED fitting code CIGALE \citep{Boquien19}.
+With this study, we aim at mapping the molecular gas, investigating the resolved star-forming properties ($\fmol$ and $\tdep$) of these extreme objects in a resolved manner, and obtaining more detailed insight into the physics of the SF taking place.
+For this purpose, we developed a method to model the spectral energy distributions (SEDs) of the subregions in the disk using the panchromatic SED fitting code CIGALE \citep{Boquien19}.
 Our goal is then to compare these results to the properties of standard spiral galaxies, located on the SFMS.